News

 By composting (both at home and on an industrial scale) we can promote healthy soil and plants, conserve water, prevent soil erosion, and reduce carbon emissions associated with sending organic waste to landfills.

-Let’s take a closer look at the composting strategies – state by state – to see how each government is responding to the National Waste Strategy target.
+Let’s take a closer look at the composting and compostable packaging strategies – state by state – to see how each government is responding to the National Waste Strategy target.

 State Strategies For Composting